Shari Youngblood

 -

-Dr. Shari M. Youngblood is an Assistant Professor and Core Faculty Member in the Department of Integrative & Functional Nutrition at Saybrook University, where she teaches in the MS and PhD programs, mentors doctoral research, and serves on numerous dissertation committees.
-A board-certified and licensed clinical nutritionist, Dr. Youngblood is a clinical researcher whose work bridges nutrition science and oncology care, with a particular focus on integrating food-as-medicine interventions into oncology and hematology clinical trials.
+Dr. Shari M. Youngblood is an Assistant Professor and Core Faculty Member in the Department of Integrative & Functional Nutrition at Saybrook University, where she teaches in the MS and PhD programs, mentors graduate and doctoral research, and serves on dissertation committees.
+A board-certified and licensed clinical nutritionist, Dr. Youngblood works at the intersection of clinical practice, education, and applied research, with an emphasis on integrative and functional nutrition approaches to metabolic and mental health care.

-Dr. Youngblood currently serves as Associate Editor-in-Chief for Cancer Management and Research (Taylor & Francis/Dove Medical Press) and as an Ad Hoc Reviewer for Supportive Care in Cancer (Springer Nature), JMIR Research Protocols, and the Journal of Medical Internet Research (JMIR Publications).
-Through these roles, she helps advance rigorous, interdisciplinary scholarship at the intersection of oncology, nutrition, and clinical innovation.
+Dr. Youngblood serves as Associate Editor-in-Chief for Cancer Management and Research and as an Ad Hoc Reviewer for Supportive Care in Cancer, JMIR Research Protocols, and the Journal of Medical Internet Research.
+Through these roles, she remains actively engaged in the scientific process while contributing to rigorous, interdisciplinary scholarship that bridges research and clinical care.

 -----